How to use Aperture Setting for Creative Nature Photography

-It is a well-known fact that aperture is one of the three variables used to control the camera’s exposure.
+It is a well-known fact that camera lens aperture is one of the three variables (shutter speed and ISO are other variables) used to control the camera’s exposure.
 But, it is also one of the most useful variables for creative nature photography.
-Beginner nature photographers are so focused on using aperture for controlling depth of field and exposure that they often ignore the creative aspect of the using aperture.
+Beginner nature photographers are so focused on using aperture settings for controlling depth of field and exposure that they often ignore the creative aspect of the using aperture.

 #1: Play with Depth of Field

-One of the first things you learn is that aperture can be used to control depth of field.
+One of the first things you learn is that camera aperture aperture can be used to play with depth of field.
 And this property of aperture is very useful to simplify your photos.
 To use this effect for nature photographs, you must select your focus carefully.

 You can also combine selective focus with narrow DOF field at wide apertures to isolate a single element from its environment.

-In the previous example, my intent was clearly to simplify the image by using shallow DOF created by a wide aperture.
-However, you can use a shallow DOF to create a sense of place or a dreamy effect for nature photography.
+In the previous example, my intent was clearly to simplify the image by using shallow DOF created by a wide camera lens aperture (small f-number).
+However, you can use a shallow depth of field to create a sense of place or a dreamy effect in nature photography.

-In the above image from Hellissandur, Iceland, I used a shallow aperture of F2.8 to soften both the background and the foreground.
-I set my focus on the church at the top of the hill, while I let both the foreground and background blur by using an aperture of F2.8.
+In the above image from Hellissandur, Iceland, I used a shallow camera lens aperture of f/2.8 to soften both the background and the foreground.
+I set my focus on the church at the top of the hill, while I let both the foreground and background blur by using an aperture setting of f/2.8.
 The final result was an artistic and moody nature photo of a spectacular location.

 Bokeh is the visual quality of the out-of-focus areas in your nature photos.
-Different lenses create different types of bokeh.
-By choosing the right lens and aperture you can create some artistic nature photos.
+Different camera lenses create different types of bokeh.
+By choosing the right camera lens and aperture setting you can create some artistic nature photos.
 Take a look at the first image below of the flower captured in the botanical gardens in Costa Rica.
-The over-exposed highlight in background in this photo were created by flowing water captured at F8.
+The over-exposed highlight in background in this photo were created by flowing water captured at f/8.
 This image looks like a snapshot of the flower.

-The above examples are all using narrow apertures for creative photography.
-However, your choice of aperture to be creative in any given situation varies tremendously.
-It is also difficult to predict which aperture will work best in any given scenarios.
-For this reason, rely on experimentation to get creative with aperture.
+The above examples are all using narrow aperture settings for creative nature photography.
+However, your choice of camera lens aperture setting to be creative in any given situation varies tremendously.
+It is also difficult to predict which aperture setting will work best in any given scenario.
+For this reason, rely on experimentation to get creative with our aperture settings.

-In this example from Fiji, I used an aperture F7.1 and a close focusing distance to create a sense of place.
+In this example from Fiji, I used an aperture setting of f/7.1 and a close focusing distance to create a soft out of focus background using narrow depth of field.
 My subject was the white shell in the foreground.
 I got down low to the ground and close to the shell.
-Using an aperture of F7.1 allowed me to keep the shells sharply in focus and the background blurred.
+Using an aperture of f/7.1 allowed me to keep the shells sharply in focus and the background blurred.
 By controlling the distance between my camera and the shell, I created just the right amount of blur to give this photo a sense of place.

-Using aperture as a creative variable does not mean that you don’t have to think about how aperture interacts with focus and exposure.
-It means that you must develop a workflow that allows you to harness the power of aperture for creative nature photography and control the exposure and focus at the same time.
-It also allows you to control the exposure of the scene you are trying to capture.
+Using aperture setting as a creative variable does not mean that you don’t have to think about how camera lens aperture interacts with focus and exposure.
+It means that you must develop a workflow that allows you to harness the power of aperture settings for creative nature photography and control the exposure and focus at the same time.
 Our Creative Photography with Aperture tutorial focuses on using your aperture settings to create a portfolio of imaginative and expressive nature photography.
 You’ll have access to step-by-step case studies that allow you to watch as we use our aperture to create real world nature photos in field.
 We teach the concepts in straight-forward, non-technical terms.

 Do you use aperture as a creative variable for nature photography?
-If so feel free to share your own tips and techniques in the comments below.
+If not what are you waiting for?